searxng/searxng/docs/admin/installation-searx.rst

    - :ref:`settings global`
    - :ref:`settings location`
    - :ref:`settings use_default_settings`
-   - :origin:`/etc/searxng/settings.yml <utils/templates/etc/searx/use_default_settings.yml>`
+   - :origin:`/etc/searxng/settings.yml <utils/templates/etc/searxng/settings.yml>`

-To create a initial ``/etc/searxng/settings.yml`` you can start with a copy of the file :origin:`utils/templates/etc/searx/use_default_settings.yml`.
-This setup :ref:`use default settings <settings use_default_settings>` from :origin:`searx/settings.yml` and is recommended since :pull-searx:`2291` is merged.
+To create a initial ``/etc/searxng/settings.yml`` you can start with a copy of the file :origin:`utils/templates/etc/searxng/settings.yml`.
+This setup :ref:`use default settings <settings use_default_settings>` from :origin:`searx/settings.yml`.

 For a *minimal setup*, configure like shown below – replace ``searx@$(uname -n)`` with a name of your choice, set ``ultrasecretkey`` -- *and/or* edit